 3501 Boardwalk, Wildwood, NJ 08260

 Known as “America’s Greatest Family Resort,” Ocean City lives up to its nickname.
-The coastal island is full of kid-friendly activities, including hitting the beach and boardwalk, biking, fishing, golfing, kayaking, surfing, and other water sports.
-Ocean City is also home to fabulous bakeries and ice cream shops when your little ones need a quick, tasty snack.
-Ocean City always thrives with activity and is a treasured destination for New Jersey natives and tourists.
+The coastal island has kid-friendly activities, including hitting the beach and boardwalk, biking, fishing, golfing, kayaking, surfing, and other water sports.
+Ocean City also has fabulous bakeries and ice cream shops when your little ones need a quick, tasty snack.

 Ocean City, NJ 08226